M-k-Hack/Kubi/README.md

 ## Contributors

-For the moment, only MAK'HACK members can contribute to this project.
+At the moment, only MAK'HACK members can contribute to this project.

 ## Requirements